vimcki/design-principles/Port.md

 ## Information

 Port is entry/exit point to/from [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md).
-It is a set of interfaces that define the operations the application needs to perform.
+Entry point ports are a set of interfaces that define the operations the application can perform.
+Exit point ports define external resources that application will require to work.
 Ports are a part of [Hexagonal Architecture](https://github.com/vimcki/design-principles/blob/master/Hexagonal%20Architecture.md)

 ## Examples